Yoshihide Suga is Japan’s new prime minister. Following Shinzo Abe’s resignation, what legacy does the nation’s longest serving leader leave behind?

 These reforms allowed two million extra women to enter the job market, with an employment rate of over 77 per cent – higher than that of other industrialised countries such as the United States, where a little over half of women work.

 An embarrassing result for the man behind womenomics, whose cabinet was composed of 19 men and a single woman.
-With only 10 per cent of female members of parliament, the country has one of the worst rates of female political representation in the world.
+With only 10 per cent of female members of parliament, Japan has one of the worst rates of female political representation in the world.
 “Japan’s gender gap is by far the largest among all advanced economies and has widened over the past year,” according to the WEF report.
 With these preconditions, the coronavirus has further exposed the vulnerabilities of female employment: of the 970,000 non-regular workers who lost their jobs last April, over 700,000 were women.

 Abe, therefore, didn’t succeed in significantly improving women’s position in Japanese society.
 He was, however, more effective in the realm of international relations.
 “He made Japan visible in ways in which it hadn’t been in a long time, converting his political stability at home into regional and global leadership,” Harris comments.
 “The numbers bear it out, he was present in ways in which a Japanese prime minister hasn’t been pretty much ever: 81 foreign trips in total, 100 or something countries visited”.